awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

 # Setting Up a Raspberry Pi<a name="setup-filter.rpi"></a>

+Follow the steps in this topic to set up a Raspberry Pi to use as your AWS IoT Greengrass core\.

+**Tip**
+Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick Start: Greengrass Device Setup](quick-start.md)\.

 If you are setting up a Raspberry Pi for the first time, you must follow all of these steps\.
 Otherwise, you can skip to [step 9](#add-ggc-user-ggc-group)\.
 However, we recommend that you re\-image your Raspberry Pi with the operating system as recommended in step 2\.

 1. Download and install an SD card formatter such as [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter_4/index.html) or [PiBakery](http://www.pibakery.org/download.html)\.
 Insert the SD card into your computer\.
 Start the program and choose the drive where you have inserted your SD card\.
 You can perform a quick format of the SD card\.